HackVerse/blog/_posts/2021-12-06-hackverse-behind-the-scenes.md

 Start well in advance, work regularly the final day will be here before you know it."
 -Vybhav Pai

 "The unexpected second wave of Covid wrecked havoc on our plans by cutting off contact with our vendors, leading to an inability to procure our orders.
 Even after shop reopened, getting back on track was a task easier said than done.
 Picking up and continuing months-old conversations was even more troublesome than starting new negotiations.
 And to ensure the best experience for all participants, we needed to work out the finer details properly.
-We'd like to offer a thank you for your patience and understanding thus far, and please rest assured that we will deliver on our promises as soon as possible!"
+We'd like to offer a thank you for your patience and understanding thus far, and please rest assured that we will deliver on our promises as soon as possible!" -Team HackVerse
-- Team HackVerse